 5. Spread kindness…in all kinds of ways.

 You’ve probably heard the quote, “Throw Kindness Like Confetti” (though no one seems to be sure who originally said it).
 Kindness is powerful.
 And fun to share.
 It brightens every moment and makes it sparkle, just like confetti.
 Let’s teach our children that and remind them that they have a superpower—the power to be kind to others.

 One great way to do that is to bring them in for a haircut this month because we’re giving $1 to the Global Down Syndrome Foundation for every haircut Monday through Wednesday.
 They’ll get an awesome new hairstyle and do something kind for other kids in the process.
 How cool is that?
-KidSnips stylists are trained to handle all kinds of wriggly, shy, or anxious-about-haircuts kiddos, including those with special needs.
+Our KidSnips stylists are trained in special needs haircuts, and regularly handle all kinds of wriggly, shy, or anxious-about-haircuts kiddos.
 Book your appointment today!

 Note: $1 donation will be made to the Global Down Syndrome Foundation with any full-price child haircut or adult haircut, Monday through Wednesday, through October 31, 2019.
 Not valid with any other offers.